libersoft-org/libershare/LISH.md

 - Checksums are hex-encoded strings (lowercase)
 - Timestamps must use ISO 8601 format in UTC timezone (e.g., "2025-10-24T15:30:00.000Z")
 - The `directories`, `files`, and `links` arrays are optional - a manifest with no entries (empty directory structure) is valid
-- The `created` and `modified` timestamps are optional - if not provided, implementations should use current time
+- The `created`, `modified`, and `permissions` fields are optional - if `permissions` is not provided, file permissions will not be modified during extraction
+- If `permissions` is omitted, implementations should use default permissions for the target platform

 ## Version History